on1link/obsidian-vault/Machine Learning/Machine Learning Engineer Certification/Machine Learning in the Enterprise.md

 ## Quiz
 * Which of the following can make a huge difference in model quality?
 	* Setting hyperparameters to their optimal values for a given dataset.
+* Which of the following is a black-box optimization service?
+	* Vertex Vizier
+* Which of the following algorithms is useful, if you want to specify a quantity of trials that is greater than the number of points in the feasible space?
+	* Grid Search
+* Black box optimization algorithms find the best operating parameters for any system whose _____?
+	* performance can be measured as a function of adjustable parameters.
+* Bayesian optimization takes into account past evaluations when choosing the hyperparameter set to evaluate next.
+By choosing its parameter combinations in an informed way, it enables itself to focus on those areas of the parameter space that it believes will bring the most promising validation scores.
+Therefore it ______
+	* limits the number of times a model needs to be trained for validation
+	* requires less iterations to get to the optimal set of hyperparameter values.
+	* enables itself to focus on those areas of the parameter space that it believes will bring the most promising validation scores.

 # Prediction and Model Monitoring Using Vertex AI
 ## Quiz